andrico1234/graphcms-post-finisher/README.md

 Export an object like so:

 ```
-exports.default = `{
+module.exports = `{
   ${your copied query}
 }`
 ```

-Then import inside the query into your `gatsby-config.js` file and reference the export inside of the `query` field in the `graphcms` plugin options object.
+Then import the query into your `gatsby-config.js` file and reference the export inside of the `query` field in the `graphcms` plugin options object.

 If you run `gatsby develop` in your CLI, the application should compile successfully, and be served on `localhost:8000`.

 ## Leveraging your GraphCMS data: creating pages

-Before replace our dummy data with the content in our CMS, we'll need to create the `gatsby-node.js` file.
-The code in this file will be run during the code compilation, and will be used to generate all of the pages of the website based on the data we retreive from our endpoint.
+Before replacing the dummy data with the CMS content, we'll need to create the `gatsby-node.js` file.
+The code in this file will be run during the code compilation, and will be used to generate the pages of the website based on the data we retreive from our endpoint.
 For instance, for each event we create in GraphCMS, an `event` page is created.

 I've supplied all of the necessary code for the `gatsby-node.js` file in the repo, but have left it commented out.
-Uncomment the code, and you'll see that I've left descriptions explaining whats and whys of the file.
-In brief, we hook into one of Gatsby's lifecycle methods, createPages, to create an event page for each event that we retrieve from our CMS.
-We send off a query that retrieves every single event, we then iterate over the data, and create a page for each item.
-The only thing that you'll need to change to get this working is to create a new directory in the `src` directory called `templates` and to move the `event.js` file into it.
+Uncomment the code, and you'll see that I've left descriptions explaining the whats and whys of the file.
+In brief, we hook into one of Gatsby's lifecycle methods, `createPages`, to create an event page for each event that we retrieve from our CMS.
+The get this working move the `event.js` file form the `pages` directory to a new one called `templates`.
+Make sure `templates` exists in the `src` directory.

 If you can run `gatsby develop` without any problems, then it's time to move on.
-If you've received an error message in the console, then try your best to fix the errors, Gatsby's error messaging tends to be transparent, offering some clues about what's gone wrong.
+If you've received an error message in the console, then try your best to fix the errors.
+Gatsby's error messaging tends to be transparent, offering some clues about what's gone wrong.

 The next thing to do is to replace all of our mock data with the real thing.
 We'll need to add queries in 3 places, the `index.js` page, `event.js` template and the `team` component.

 ## Leveraging your GraphCMS data: event list

-We'll do this for our `index.js` page first.
-One of Gatsby's gotchas is the ability to only add a GraphQL query in a file contained within the `pages` directory or the `templates` directory\*.
+One of Gatsby's gotchas is that we can only add a GraphQL query in files in the `pages` directory or the `templates` directory\*.

-In our index file, we want to retrieve all of the data that is used when displaying the event cards.
-Have a go at constructing the query for the index page.
-Dom't forget, that if you have you're local server you can visit the GraphQL playground by going to `localhost:8000/___graphql` and create test queries here.
+In our `index.js` file, we want to retrieve all of the data that is used when displaying the event cards.
+Take note about what event information we're displaying on this page and have a go at constructing the query for the `index.js` page.
+Don't forget that if you have your local server running you can visit the GraphQL playground by going to `localhost:8000/___graphql` and create test queries.
 Here's what I came up with:

 ```
 allEvent {